 This interview is a follow up to their first Talk 2 Brazil interview which aired on May 23, 2013.

 Since the publication of their first book, “They Don’t Speak Spanish in Brazil,”Joseph Low and Claudia Low have jointly been working with numerous small to mid-size companies interested in better understanding the processes involved with business entity formation in Brazil.
 We´talk about their upcoming book to be published in August.

-Scroll to bottom of page and click Media to listen to the Talk 2 Brazil interview by Tom Reaoch with Cliff Hoskins.
+Listen to the Talk 2 Brazil interview by Tom Reaoch with Cliff Hoskins, Founder Hoskins Global Trade.

-I recently met Cliff at the Atlanta City Trade mission presentation at FIESP in Sao Paulo.
-We´ll talk about Cliff´s experiences in and with Brazil and challenges in Busseness Start up.
+I met Cliff at the Atlanta City Trade mission presentation at FIESP in Sao Paulo.
+We talk about Cliff´s experiences in and with Brazil and challenges in Busseness Start up.

 Carlos Mariaca, Managing Partner – Center Group Corp. and President of the Brazilian-American Chamber of Commerce of Florida.

-We´ll be talking about the upcoming Clinton Global Initiative, Latin America to be held in Rio.
+We´ll be talking about the Clinton Global Initiative, Latin America to be held in Rio.

 Avishek Nigam talks on business relations between India and Brazil.
 How to "Start Up" a business in India.
 He also compared Brazil and India from a business standpoint.
 How are they the same?
 How are they different?
 The regions of India!
 The regions of Brazil!"